MLT-solutions/Playlist-Wiper/README.md

 2.  **Website Terms of Service:** Automating actions on certain websites may violate their Terms of Service.
 The developer is not responsible for any account bans or restrictions resulting from the misuse of this tool.
 3.  **Always Test First:** We strongly recommend running a test loop of "1 Repeat" before automating large batches.

+This project is an independent tool created for educational and productivity purposes.
+It is not affiliated with, endorsed by, or connected to YouTube, Google, or any other platform mentioned.
+The term "YouTube" is used solely for descriptive purposes to demonstrate utility.